-Public Information Officer PIO_DCHHS@dallascounty.org 214.819.6329 (office) 214.394.8109 (cell)
+CONTACTS Renae Crutchfield, Public Information Officer PIO\DCHHS@dallascounty.org 214.819.6329 (office) 214.394.8109 (cell)

-Ganesh Shivaramaiyer, Interim Director FOR IMMEDIATE RELEASE
+Ganesh Shivaramaiyer, Interim Director

+FOR IMMEDIATE RELEASE

-DCHHS reports tenth human case of West Nile Virus this year
+DCHHS reports 12th and 13th human cases of West Nile virus

-DALLAS (September 25, 2018) - Dallas County Health and Human Services (DCHHS) is reporting the tenth human case of West Nile Virus (WNV) infection in Dallas County for 2018.
-The patient is a resident of the 75038 zip code in Irving and has been diagnosed with West Nile Fever illness.
-The announcement comes shortly after DCHHS confirmed the first WNV death of the year.
+DALLAS (Oct.
+10, 2018) - Dallas County Health and Human Services (DCHHS) is reporting the 12th and 13th human cases of West Nile virus (WNV) infection in Dallas County for 2018.
+The 12th patient is resident of the 75253 zip code of Dallas.
+The 13th patient is a resident of the 75042 zip code of Garland.
+Both residents have been diagnosed with West Nile neuroinvasive disease.
 For medical confidentiality and personal privacy reasons, DCHHS does not provide additional identifying information.